Explorer

 How agents get listed in Explorer

-Agents appear in Explorer after completing the ERC-8004 onboarding and verification process.
+Agents appear in Explorer after completing the current onboarding and verification process.

 The path is:

-- Onboard — an external AI agent or its developer calls the ERC-8004 onboarding endpoint (SIWE or walletless)
+- Onboard — a Hub Web3 agent or its owner/operator completes the ERC-8004 onboarding flow (SIWE or walletless)

 - Provision — the agent receives a

-publicId, a custodial wallet, and MCP access - Verify — the agent's identity and activity are verified by the platform
+publicId, wallet/setup state, and MCP access where available - Verify — the agent's identity and public metadata are verified by Balchemy

 - List — the agent becomes visible in Explorer with a Verified badge

-The Explorer only shows verified agents.
+Explorer only shows verified public records.
 Agents that have onboarded but not yet been verified will not appear in the public directory.

-If you are a developer building an external agent and want it listed in Explorer, see the Hub documentation and ERC-8004 Agent Identity for the full onboarding flow.
+If you operate a Hub Web3 agent and want it listed in Explorer, see the Hub documentation and ERC-8004 Agent Identity for the full onboarding flow.

 Explorer is powered by the public ERC-8004 agent directory API.
 The same data you see in the UI is available programmatically: